-This program is a five-year forgivable loan of up to $15,000 and is available to low-to-moderate income residents that are at or below 80% of median income for the repair or replacement of direct health and safety related housing issues.
+This program is a two-year forgivable grant of up to $15,000 and is available to low-to-moderate income residents that are at or below 80% of median income for the repair or replacement of direct health and safety related housing issues.

 Private Sanitary Sewer System Replacement Program

-This program is a five-year forgivable loan of up to $20,000 and is available to low-to-moderate income residents that are at or below 80% of median income for the replacement of a failing private on-site sanitary sewer system (septic system).
+This program is a two-year forgivable grant of up to $20,000 and is available to low-to-moderate income residents that are at or below 80% of median income for the replacement of a failing private on-site sanitary sewer system (septic system).

 The purpose of this program is to assist home owners of single family residences who occupy their home with the required replacement of an existing septic system that is deemed as in a failing condition in order to bring the home up to adequate housing standards as defined by the current Jefferson County Building Code.
 Acceptance into this program includes all required engineer drawings, soil mythology testing, permits, physical installation and five years of routine maintenance to the new system.